THUDM/Multilingual-GLM/README.md

 # Multilingual-GLM
-The multilingual variant of GLM, a general language model trained with autoregressive blank infilling objective
+The multilingual variant of GLM, a general language model trained with autoregressive blank infilling objective.
+The backbone structure of this model is based on [GLM: General Language Model Pretraining with Autoregressive Blank Infilling](https://aclanthology.org/2022.acl-long.26/) (Du et al., ACL 2022)

 ## Citation